dapak2002/programming-languages-2022/assignment-2.md

 - to look at the precedence levels in the grammar,
 - to put in enough parentheses so that the program runs in the expected way and then to eliminate all unnecessary parentheses two by two.

 ### Task 2: Write `LambdaNat5` programs

+Now you have your own programming language, it is time to write some programs in that language.

 - You will provide in `test/solutions.lc` the functions